 Dundee Utd manager Jackie McNamara proud of young squad

-Dundee United manager Jackie McNamara praised the quality of his young side in their draw away to Celtic , but felt the team deserved a win.
+Dundee United manager Jackie McNamara praised the quality of his young side in , but felt the team deserved a win.

 Charlie Mulgrew's injury-time equaliser denied United their first win at Celtic Park since the early 1990s.